Each year since 1995, the International Herb Association picks an Herb of the Year. This year that herb is hops (Humulus spp.).

 Hops is a perennial plant that dies back each fall and returns in the spring.
 It prefers full sun and a south or southwestern exposure but can survive in partial shade.
 Hops plants like nitrogen so it’s a good idea to add manure or compost to the soil around them now and then.
 A friend who grows hops told me they felt it was best grown around the 48th parallel.

-The hops plant is a vine that can easily grow 30 feet high and can be quite invasive.
+The hops plant is a bine (not vine) that can easily grow 30 feet high and can be quite invasive.
 When deciding to grow hops, find the right place and give it something to climb up, or it may grow right over other plants and even creep across your driveway!

 Propagation is best from root division in early spring or cuttings that have been taken in late spring.
 Seed germination is erratic and may produce wild hops.
 I have found the best way to plant hops is in a hill with three plants about 18 inches apart.